joestradamus/ethics-in-tech/PITCHME.md

 #### China

-Currently, |
+Currently,

-* Chinese government maintains every individual's *dang’an*, "the personal file containing every scrap of information the state keeps on them, from exam results to their religious and political views" |
+* Chinese government maintains every individual's **dang’an**, "the personal file containing every scrap of information the state keeps on them, from exam results to their religious and political views" |
 * Police are experimenting with smart glasses to identify criminals in crowds in real-time |
 * Classrooms are experimenting with facial recognition software to grade students based on their facial expressions |
-* Workplaces are experimenting with brain-scanning helmets to monitor emotional states of workers |

-In 2020, |

-* Every citizen will have a mandatory "social credit score" |

 Note: